caiocssta/ntd-coding-challenge/README.md

 - Check if the Docker image for the CLI calculator exists locally.
 - Pull the Docker image if it does not exist.
 - Execute the RSpec tests and generate a JUnit XML report.

+## GitHub Actions CI
+GitHub Actions is used to automate the testing process on each push and pull request to the main branch.

+The CI workflow is defined in the `.github/workflows/ci.yml` file.